 - Heat vegetable oil (enough to deep fry battered ridge gourd) in a frying pan on medium heat.

 - Dip sliced ridge gourd in the batter one after the other and deep fry until they turn golden brown on both sides.
+Remove them from oil and place on a paper towel to drain out excess oil.

 - You can tweak the quantity of each ingredient as per your taste and preference.